Building a care team when you have no idea where to start

 This is also where you have permission to be the person in charge.
 Your parent can't coordinate all this.
 Your siblings might not have time.
 But one person needs to be holding the picture of what's happening and making sure everyone who needs to know actually knows.
 That person is usually you.
 You don't have to be rude about it or make it hard on people.
 You just have to be clear about what's needed and be willing to ask directly.

-Here's the thing that's hard to accept: you are the center of this team.
+Here's the hard part: you are the center of this team.
 Nobody else sees everything.
-Nobody else knows all the doctors and all the medications and all the family dynamics and all the financial stuff.
+Nobody else knows all the doctors and all the medications and all the family dynamics and all the financial details.
 Nobody else is thinking about how to keep your parent safe while respecting what they want.
 That job falls to you, and that's a lot.
 You're not supposed to do all of it, but you are supposed to understand all of it.

 This is actually why you need the team so badly.
 The team does the work.
 You provide the coordination and the understanding.
 You are the translator between what your parent needs and what the system can provide.
 You are the person who says yes to your sibling's help and no to the nurse's suggestion that doesn't match your parent's values.
 You are the one who keeps the whole picture in mind while everyone else is focused on their piece of it.